Legal Tip: Take Photos of the Contents of Your Wallet and Store Them on Your Smartphone

 One example of serious hospital error is wrong site surgery, which is estimated to occur up to 6 times per day in the United States.
 One such example is a 3 year old Oregon boy who was recently scheduled for surgery to correct a lazy left eye but wound up having unnecessary surgery on his right eye!

 Another recent study released in the journal Health Affairs found that fully one-third one-third of hospital visits lead to injury, with as many as 90% of hospital errors are missed by current reporting systems.
-Further, the report showed that as many as 44% of the errors could and should have been prevented.
+Further, the … Read the rest

 Change to the Tennessee Inheritance Tax Proposed